-I could list examples for every major holiday, Christmas, easter, valentine’s day etc. There is even a great mold for making grenade shaped ice, although I can’t think of the occasion that calls for them.
+I could list types of ice cubes for every major holiday, Christmas, Easter, valentine’s day, etc. There is even a great mold for making grenade shaped ice, although I can’t think of the occasion that calls for them.
 Have a google and I’m sure you’ll find whatever you need.

-When using ice regularly you may want some extra bits of equipment to make you life a little easier.
-An ice bucket would be my first choice if I had a little bit of spare cash to spend.
-I’ve alway liked OXO products so I have their Double Wall Ice Bucket and can say I have little to complain about.
-The tongs that come with it would be my only issue, but to be fair I have issues with most tongs, especially after a couple drinks.
+When using different types of ice regularly you may want some extra bits of equipment to make your life a little easier.
+An ice bucket would be my first choice if I had a little bit of spare cash.
+I’ve always liked OXO products so I have their Double Wall Ice Bucket and can say I have little to complain about.
+The tongs that come with it would be my only issue.
+But to be fair, I have issues with most tongs, especially after a couple of drinks.
 The garnish tray that comes with this bucket is also a nice touch.

 Ice bin or ice tray – If you have room in your freezer for one then why not get one.
 It’s hard to recommend one as they are all just plastic boxes.
 It all depends on the amount of room you have available in your freezer.
 If you want a big deep bin you can go for Bin Ice by STERILITE or if you want a smaller tray you have Freezer storage container from InterDesign.